f500/ansible-project_deploy/README.md

       roles:
          - f500.project_deploy

-You can also use the deploy module included with the role to clean up old releases:
-(this is done on finalize by default)
+You can also use the deploy module included with the role to clean up old releases (this is done on finalize by default):

       post_tasks:
         - name: Remove old releases